MNV1219/WorkFusion/vertopal.com_wf-test-rn.markdown

 With the help of A/B tests, you can:

-&ensp;•&ensp; safely run data, historical or live, through a new version without impacting the original version.
+&ensp;•&ensp;safely run data, historical or live, through a new version without impacting the original version.

 &ensp;•&ensp;manage variations of business processes to be tested.

-&ensp;•&ensp; test updated manual task efficiency and routing.
+&ensp;•&ensp;test updated manual task efficiency and routing.

-&ensp;•&ensp; automatically gather data to measure and compare two different versions.
+&ensp;•&ensp;automatically gather data to measure and compare two different versions.

-&ensp;•&ensp; analyze business metrics and compare versions.
+&ensp;•&ensp;analyze business metrics and compare versions.

 **Bug fixes**